Skip to content

 Features

-• On playback, when tracks are linked across providers the highest quality version is used automatically.
+• On playback, when tracks are linked across providers (or within the same provider) the highest quality version is used automatically

 Configuration